h2oai/h2o-3/h2o-docs/src/product/performance-and-prediction.rst

 Classification
 ''''''''''''''

+The following evaluation metrics are available for classification models:

+- `Absolute MCC (Matthews Correlation Coefficient)`_
+- `F1`_
+- `F0`_
+- `F2`_
+- `Accuracy`_
+- `Logloss`_
+- `AUC (Area Under the ROC Curve)`_

+Absolute MCC (Matthews Correlation Coefficient)
+###############################################

-**Absolute MCC** (Matthews Correlation Coefficient): selecting the `absolute_mcc` parameter sets the threshold for the model's confusion matrix to a value that generates the highest Matthews Correlation Coefficient.
+Setting the `absolute_mcc` parameter sets the threshold for the model's confusion matrix to a value that generates the highest Matthews Correlation Coefficient.
 The MCC score provides a measure of how well a binary classifier detects true and false positives, and true and false negatives.
 The MCC is called a correlation coefficient because it indicates how correlated the actual and predicted values are; 1 indicates a perfect classifier, -1 indicates a classifier that predicts the opposite class from the actual value, and 0 means the classifier does no better than random guessing.

 .. math::
 	MCC = \frac{TP \; x \; TN \; - FP \; x \; FN}{\sqrt{(TP+FP)(TP+FN)(TN+FP)(TN+FN)}}

+F1
+##

-**F1**: the F1 score provides a measure for how well a binary classifier can classify positive cases (given a threshold value).
+The F1 score provides a measure for how well a binary classifier can classify positive cases (given a threshold value).
 The F1 score is calculated from the harmonic mean of the precision and recall.
 An F1 score of 1 means both precision and recall are perfect and the model correctly identified all the positive cases and didn't mark a negative case as a positive case.
 If either precision or recall are very low it will be reflected with a F1 score closer to 0.

 .. math::
 	F1 = 2 \;\Big(\; \frac{(precision) \; (recall)}{precision + recall}\; \Big)

 Where:

-*precision* is the positive observations (true positives) the model correctly identified from all the observations it labeled as positive (the true positives + the false positives).
+ - *precision* is the positive observations (true positives) the model correctly identified from all the observations it labeled as positive (the true positives + the false positives).

-*recall* is the positive observations (true positives) the model correctly identified from all the actual positive cases (the true positives + the false negatives).
+ - *recall* is the positive observations (true positives) the model correctly identified from all the actual positive cases (the true positives + the false negatives).

+F0
+##

-**F0**: The F0 (F0.5) score is the weighted harmonic mean of the precision and recall (given a threshold value).
+The F0 (F0.5) score is the weighted harmonic mean of the precision and recall (given a threshold value).
 Unlike the F1 score, which gives equal weight to precision and recall, the F0.5 score gives more weight to precision than to recall.
 More weight should be given to precision for cases where False Positives are considered worse than False Negatives.
 For example, if your use case is to predict which products you will run out of, you may consider False Positives worse than False Negatives.
 In this case, you want your predictions to be very precise and only capture the products that will definitely run out.
 If you predict a product will need to be restocked when it actually doesn't, you incur cost by having purchased more inventory than you actually need.

 F05 equation:

  .. math::
    F0.5 = 1.25 \;\Big(\; \frac{(precision) \; (recall)}{0.25 \; precision + recall}\; \Big)

 Where:

  - *precision* is the positive observations (true positives) the model correctly identified from all the observations it labeled as positive (the true positives + the false positives).
  - *recall* is the positive observations (true positives) the model correctly identified from all the actual positive cases (the true positives + the false negatives).

+F2
+##

-**F2**: The F2 score is the weighted harmonic mean of the precision and recall (given a threshold value).
+The F2 score is the weighted harmonic mean of the precision and recall (given a threshold value).
 Unlike the F1 score, which gives equal weight to precision and recall, the F2 score gives more weight to recall (penalizing the model more for false negatives then false positives).
 An F2 score ranges from 0 to 1, with 1 being a perfect model.

 .. math::
 	F2 = 5 \;\Big(\; \frac{(precision) \; (recall)}{4\;precision + recall}\; \Big)

+Accuracy
+########

-- **Accuracy**: In binary classification, Accuracy is the number of correct predictions made as a ratio of all predictions made.
+In binary classification, Accuracy is the number of correct predictions made as a ratio of all predictions made.
 In multiclass classification, the set of labels predicted for a sample must exactly match the corresponding set of labels in y_true.

 Accuracy equation:

   .. math::
     Accuracy = \Big(\; \frac{\text{number correctly predicted}}{\text{number of observations}}\; \Big)

+Logloss
+#######

-- **Logloss**: The logarithmic loss metric can be used to evaluate the performance of a binomial or multinomial classifier.
+The logarithmic loss metric can be used to evaluate the performance of a binomial or multinomial classifier.
 Unlike AUC which looks at how well a model can classify a binary target, logloss evaluates how close a model's predicted values (uncalibrated probability estimates) are to the actual target value.
 For example, does a model tend to assign a high predicted value like .80 for the positive class, or does it show a poor ability to recognize the positive class and assign a lower predicted value like .50?
 Logloss ranges between 0 and 1, with 0 meaning that the model correctly assigns a probability of 0% or 100%.

 Binary classification equation:

     .. math::
       Logloss = - \;\frac{1}{N} \sum_{i=1}^{N}w_i(\;y_i \ln(p_i)+(1-y_i)\ln(1-p_i)\;)

 Multiclass classification equation:

     .. math::
       Logloss = - \;\frac{1}{N} \sum_{i=1}^{N}\sum_{j=1}^{C}w_i(\;y_i,_j \; \ln(p_i,_j)\;)

 Where:

  - *N* is the total number of rows (observations) of your corresponding dataframe.
  - *w* is the per row user-defined weight (defaults is 1).